will0101/Learning-RubyOnRails/README.md

 ### Subjects learnt

-- Working with Semantic-UI with Rails
+- Working with the Semantic-UI gem
 - Adding a favicon
 - ActionCable(WebSocket) connections